ISBE-TUe/Building-OM-center/README.md

 ## Initiate App

-•	In `Building-OM-center/src/app/service.ts` make the path `http://localhost:7200/repositories/05/` match the repository created in graphDB.
+•	In `Building-OM-center/src/app/service.ts`, the URL `http://localhost:7200/repositories/05/` must match the repository path created in graphDB.

 •	Run `ng serve` in Angular CLI for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.